-art|DBF celebrates that storytelling, the sharing of new ideas, the creation of characters, and the transportation of audiences to places both real and imagined happens in the pages of a book, but also in the museum, on the stage, in film and video, in the studio, in the concert hall, on public streets and on the walls of buildings, and everywhere else you find artists and creators working.
+art|DBF celebrates that storytelling, the sharing of new ideas, the creation of characters, and the transportation of audiences to places both real and imagined not only happens in the pages of a book but also within museums, on stages, in film and video, on the streets, on the walls of buildings, and everywhere else you find artists and creators working.

 Conversation.
 Collaboration.
 Activation.
 Creation.
 Transformation.
 Celebration.

 AtlantaPlanIt.com is metro Atlanta's most comprehensive arts and culture calendar.
 It promotes events from more than 450 arts organizations in the area and helps users easily find events, purchase tickets, and learn about Atlanta's hidden gems, like public art.
 Atlanta PlanIt is a service of Public Broadcasting Atlanta (WABE 90.1FM/PBA30 TV).